The Variety of Integrable Killing Tensors on the 3-Sphere: Introduction

 \subsection{The problem}

-Given a partial differential equation, it is a natural problem to seek for coordinate systems in which this equation can be solved by a separation of variables and to classify all such coordinate systems.
-It is not surprising, that for classical equations this problem has a very long history and is marked by the contributions of a number of prominent mathematicians.
-For example, consider the Hamilton-Jacobi equation
+\looseness=-1 Given a partial dif\/ferential equation, it is a natural problem to seek for coordinate systems in which this equation can be solved by a separation of variables and to classify all such coordinate systems.
+It is not surprising, that for classical equations this problem has a very long history and is marked by the contributions of a number of prominent mathematicians, beginning with Gabriel Lam\'e in the f\/irst half of of the 19th century \cite{Lame}.
+For example, consider the Hamilton--Jacobi equation

 on a Riemannian manifold.
 We say that it separates (additively) in a system of coordinates $x_1,\ldots,x_n$ if it admits a solution of the form